jugoetz/library-generation/README.md

 <a href="https://github.com/jugoetz/library-generation/blob/master/LICENSE"><img alt="License: MIT" src="https://black.readthedocs.io/en/stable/_static/license.svg"></a>
 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

-A collection of tools needed to deal generate HTE compound libraries.
+A collection of tools needed to deal with HTE compound libraries.
 Specialized on Synthetic Fermentation.
 We used this code to plan, execute, and evaluate experiments in the 50k project (conducting and analyzing 50,000 chemical reactions).